bot910/Pygame-pong/README.md

 # Pygame-pong
-My first pygame project, a simple pong game
+A simple 1 player pong game in pygame